itsdoruk/recipes/README.md

 # [recipes]

-A simple app to create and manage your recipes, made for Hack Club's neighborhood
+a simple app to create and manage your recipes, made for hack club's neighborhood

-## Features
+## features

 - minimalistic design
-- Create your own recipes
+- create your own recipes

-## Dependencies
+## dependencies

-- Spoonacular API
+- spoonacular api
-- Next.js
+- next.js
-- Supabase
+- supabase

-## Setup
+## setup

-1. Clone the repo
+1. clone the repo
-2. Install dependencies
+2. install dependencies
-3. Set up your API keys
+3. set up your api keys
-4. Run the app
+4. run the app

-Enjoy!
+enjoy!